Mikaela/mikaela.github.io/articles/guides/Windows.html.md

 exit
 ```

 Now open the virtual drive and copy-paste all files to the USB stick.
-Then read the next section of this page unless you made Windows 8 Enterprise stick.
+Then read the next section of this page unless you made Windows * Enterprise stick.

 </div>

 ## Installing all versions from single media
 <div id=eicfg>

+<strong>Important notes:</strong>.
+This <strong>doesn't work with any Windows Enterprise version disk</strong> and this <strong>allows installing without product key.</strong> If you are using <strong>earlier Windows than 8 remove the ei.cfg</strong> from "sources" folder instead of creating it.

 First disable hiding of extensions of known file types in folder options if you haven't done so already.
 Then go to the USB stick and open folder sources.